-- A development of the scale proposed is unlikely to have any effect on air quality; - The development size and location means it is unlikely to have and significant effect either on or from climatic factors; - The development of the site is unlikely to have a long-term adverse impact on biodiversity and the improvement to the riparian area could have minor beneficial effects on biodiversity; - Whilst the majority of the land is technically classed as 3.1, the delivery of the AWPR at this location has impacted on the agricultural quality of the land at this location and reduced its productivity and the quality of crops it can deliver.
-Notwithstanding the area of land proposed is small in the wider context and therefore its loss to development would not have significant effects; - The nature of land use in the area will be changed and displaced but given the low sensitivity of the landscape this is not considered to be significant; - The proposal will not lead to any significant pressure on local infrastructure; - Proposed development of employment opportunities at this location would neither lead to significant effects on local populations either positively or negatively; - The proposed development would not result in a material change to human health; - The proposed development is unlikely to have any effect on the historic environment; - The introduction of strategic landscape buffers along the periphery of the AWPR of the western boundary of the proposed site would ensure that coalescence would not occur with Foveran as a result of development here.
+- Whilst part of the site is technically classed as 3.1, the delivery of the AWPR at this location has impacted on the agricultural quality of the land at this location and reduced its productivity and the quality of crops it can deliver.
+Notwithstanding the area of land proposed is small in the wider context and therefore its loss to development would not have significant effects; - The nature of land use in the area will be changed and displaced but given the low sensitivity of the landscape this is not considered to be significant; - The proposal will not lead to any significant pressure on local infrastructure; - Proposed development of employment opportunities at this location would not lead to significant negative effects on local populations - rather it is likely to have a positive impact as would deliver employment uses in proximity to existing settlements thereby reducing the need to commute; - The proposed development would not result in a material change to human health; - The proposed development is unlikely to have any effect on the historic environment; - The introduction of strategic landscape buffers along the periphery of the AWPR of the western boundary of the proposed site would ensure that coalescence would not occur with Foveran as a result of development here.